Tyrn/wei/the-insider-en.typ

 gauze  curtain  inside  and the  sun  beat and  hopped on a  marble  table's surface.

-     Bemish turned  around  still feeling  groggy - something was lacking in his  attire.
+     Bemish turned  around  still feeling  groggy---something was lacking in his  attire.
 What  was it,  jacket or, excuse  me,  underwear?
 Bemish turned around again, feeling the empty gun holder flatten under him.
 Everything was there except for the gun.